marcelm/cutadapt/doc/guide.rst

 Please see the previous section for a much simpler way of trimming paired-end reads!

-In the legacy paired-end mode, the read-modifying options such as ``-q`` only apply to the first file in each call to cutadapt (first ``reads.1.fastq``, then ``tmp.2.fastq`` in this example).
+In legacy paired-end mode, the read-modifying options such as ``-q`` only apply to the first file in each call to cutadapt (first ``reads.1.fastq``, then ``tmp.2.fastq`` in this example).
 Reads in the second file are not affected by those options, but by the filtering options: If a read in the first file is